 Hooked on Books and Class Novel

-Time is built into the school curriculum everyday for the class novel.
-This links in with the curriculum topic and provides children with an opportunity to read the teacher read and so learn new vocabulary, hear modelled reading as well as seeing the world from a different viewpoint.
+Time is built into the school curriculum everyday for the class reader.
+This provides children with an opportunity to read aloud, learn new vocabulary, hear modelled reading as well as seeing the world from a different viewpoint.

 Key aspects of the Hooked On Books system include:

 St Patrick’s also runs many different events throughout the school year to support and develop a love for reading, some are listed below.